NHSDigital/immunisation-fhir-api/infrastructure/grafana/non-prod/docker/readme.md

 ## To Build and deploy Grafana Docker image to AWS ECR

+First, ensure that the Terraform for the chosen environment has been applied.

 1. Start docker
 2. execute `build_push_to_ecr.sh`
 3. Success message "Docker image built and pushed to ECR successfully."